developer-zebra/developer-zebra-site/src/ehs/3-0/guide/features/index.md

 This guide covers advanced EHS features such as Kiosk Mode and EHS Logging.
 It assumes a working knowledge of Enterprise Home Screen and use of its [Advanced Settings](../settings) through direct manipulation of the `enterprisehomescreen.xml` config file.
 For those not familiar with these procedures, please refer to the [About](../about) and [Setup](../setup) pages and the [Advanced Settings Guide](../settings) before continuing.

-<b>Note</b>: Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](../../../../emdk-for-android) or remotely using [StageNow](../../../../stagenow) or a third-party mobile device management (MDM) system (if supported by that MDM system).
+<b>Note</b>: Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](../../../../emdk-for-android) or remotely using [StageNow](../../../../stagenow) or a third-party Enterprise Mobile Management (EMM) system (if supported by that EMM system).
 EHS simply puts the capabilities into a single tool.

 > **Note**: Secure Mode is discontinued in EHS 3.0 and higher.